kakkad911/Community-Articles/README.md

 	- [Writing guidelines](#writing-guidelines)
 	- [Support and feedback](#support-and-feedback)

 **Important:** You need to log in to public GitHub, not the enterprise GitHub, to contribute.
 If you have questions then Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) or join our [Public Slack Group](https://launchpass.com/xinfin-public) and put up your queries.
-We would love to answer your questions.

 ### Contributing to the XinFin content repository